 - YÖS or TR-YÖS: leans into algebra, arithmetic, geometry, and nonverbal reasoning.
 There is little to no long reading.

-If you want a quick narrative on how YÖS is more local and math heavy, this overview of the difference between YÖS and SAT gives a simple breakdown.
+For a quick narrative on how YÖS is math heavy and focused on reasoning, this overview of the exam structure gives a simple breakdown.

 Scoring, acceptance, and how universities use your results